How RBA Rate Hikes Are Affecting Australian Households Right Now

 Diminishing Risk of Negative Equity

-According to the Reserve Bank of Australia (RBA), only about 1 % of residential properties in Australia have debt levels exceeding the value of the home.
-As housing values continue to rise, the risk of negative equity is decreasing.
+According to the Reserve Bank of Australia, only about 1 % of residential properties have debt levels exceeding the value of the home.
+As property values continue to rise, the risk of negative equity remains relatively low.